-You will need at least 2 off camera flashes on stands, a tripod, camera, wireless remotes, sparklers and someone to take the picture (assistant, friend of couple).
+You will need at least 2 off-camera flashes on stands, a tripod, a camera, wireless remotes, sparklers, and someone to take the picture (assistant, friend of couple).

-I put my flashes on manual at 1/2 and point them directly at the couple.
-Since this is a long exposure picture you will need the off camera flash to basically “freeze” the couple and their movement.
-I like the bride to hold the sparkler and then I light another sparkler off of the brides already lite sparkler to write a word or make a shape.
+I put my flashes on the manual at 1/2 and point them directly at the couple.
+Since this is a long exposure picture you will need the off-camera flash to basically “freeze” the couple and their movement.
+I like the bride to hold the sparkler and then I light another sparkler off of the bride’s already lite sparkler to write a word or make a shape.

-This makes it appear like the bride wrote the word, but in fact I am doing it.
-Since the bride is hold the sparkler and its rather close to her and this is a long exposure shot, you are getting a lot of light cast off of the sparkler on to the couple.
+This makes it appear like the bride wrote the word, but in fact, I am doing it.
+Since the bride is holding the sparkler and its rather close to her and this is a long exposure shot, you are getting a lot of light cast off of the sparkler onto the couple.

 For the flash setting on the camera, you will want to set it to rear.
 If you leave it normal the flash will go off at the beginning of the exposure.
 We want the flash to instead fire at the end of the exposure, right before the shutter closes.